processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *true | false*

 Whether to use SSL encrypted connections to the SQL server.
-The option is only available for MySQL and PostgreSQL.
+The option is only available for MySQL, MS SQL and PostgreSQL.
 The default value is *false*.

 ## sql\_ssl\_cafile